fuzzylogicxx/fuzzylogic/posts/how-i-consume-and-read-rss-feeds.md

   - twitter
   - personalsites
 ---
 I’m currently interested in how to spend less time on social media platforms so as to be less exposed to ads, algorithms and general ill-effects.
-One approach might be to go back to the old school and use <a href="https://en.wikipedia.org/wiki/RSS">RSS</a> to receive and aggregate updates from the people I follow, allowing me to read it in a central, noise-free place and not have to use the social platform websites and apps.
+One approach might be to go back to the old school and use <a href="https://en.wikipedia.org/wiki/RSS">RSS</a> to receive and aggregate updates from the people I follow, allowing me to read them in a central, noise-free place and not have to use the social platform websites and apps.

 There are many means of consuming RSS feeds; here’s what I’m doing.
 ---